Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Chocolate Chocolate Chip Cookies: Preheat oven to 350 degrees F (177 degrees C) and place one oven rack in the top third of the oven, and one oven rack in the bottom third of the oven.
+Chocolate Chocolate Chip Cookies: Preheat your oven to 350 degrees F (180 degrees C).
 Line two baking sheets with parchment paper.

-Melt the 10 ounces of semi sweet chocolate in a stainless steel bowl placed over a saucepan of simmering water.
+Melt the chocolate in a stainless steel bowl placed over a saucepan of simmering water.
 Remove from heat and set aside to cool to room temperature.

-In a separate bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+In a separate bowl, whisk the flour with the baking soda and salt.

 In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugars until light and fluffy (2-3 minutes).
-Scrape down the sides of the bowl.
+Scrape down the sides of the bowl as needed.
 Add the melted chocolate and beat until well incorporated.
 Add the eggs, one at a time, beating well after each addition.
 Then beat in the vanilla extract.
-Add the flour in stages, mixing until incorporated.
-Fold in the the chocolate chips and nuts.
+Add the flour mixture and chocolate chips and mix until incorporated.
+If you find the batter too soft to form into cookies, cover and refrigerate until firm.

-Form dough into balls, using 1/4 cup (55 grams) for each cookie.
-Place six balls of dough on each baking sheet.
-With moistened hands, gently flatten each ball of dough into a 2 inch (5 cm) diameter cookie.
-Bake the cookies for about 14 - 17 minutes, rotating the baking sheets halfway through the baking time.
-The cookies are done when they are just barely set in the center.
-They should still be soft.
-Remove from oven and let the cookies cool a few minutes on the baking sheet before transferring them to a wire rack to cool.
+For large cookies, use about 1/4 cup (60 ml) (or 60 grams) of batter for each cookie.
+Place six cookies on each baking sheet.
+With lightly moistened fingers, gently flatten each ball of dough into a 2 inch (5 cm) diameter cookie.
+Bake the cookies for about 14 - 16 minutes, rotating the baking sheet front to back about half way through the baking time.
+The cookies are done when they are just set around the edges but still quite soft in the center.
+Remove from oven and let the cookies cool for about five minutes on the baking sheet before transferring them to a wire rack to finish cooling.

 Chocolate Chocolate Chip Cookies: